Ignite Camp 2018

 We went to camp two weeks after having a baby…

 2018 was a fun year.
 We had many things going on, including the biggest thing, the birth of our little girl.
-In the midst of that I once again helped with the youth camp I help with, Ignite.
+In the midst of that, I once again assisted with the youth camp I help with, Ignite.

 Some of the challenges I faced this year were the usual challenges.
 I created promotional videos, a Rules Video, camp recaps, game visuals, printed materials and more.
 I’ll discuss below some elements of this camp that were different from previous years.

-The theme this year was “more”.
-When we think of “more” we perhaps thin of going from less to more.
+The theme this year was “More.”
+When we think of “more” we perhaps think of going from less to more.
 So to represent that detail I did some research on the word “more” and what it could be.
-The looks I came up with seemed to show an M changing in size as you move across it.
-So we did that with our visuals.
+The look I came up with shows an “M” seemingly changing in size as you move across it - so we did that with our visuals.
 You can see what direction I took it in animated form above.

 The recaps below show some of the elements I brought to the promotional pieces.
 We did some camp interviews, asking students what they want “more” of.
 We took that footage and strung it together.
 Then blew fans on them, laying over some camp footage, implying they are being blown away by camp.

-Something new for the promotion was the idea I had to do a puppet version of the youth leader, going through the motions of registering and heading to camp.
-I’ve done some puppet work on my film, Fistface, but wanted to do something more official.
-With a puppet that looks more professional and that’s more interactive.
+Something new for the promotion was the idea I had to do a puppet version of the youth leader going through the motions of registering and heading to camp.
+I’ve done some puppet work on my film, Fistface, but wanted to do something more official, with a puppet that looks more professional and that is more interactive.

-The idea behind the video was that “Puppet Ian” as he was affectionally called, is traveling down the road, feeling pretty good about himself, but everyone he sees thinks he’s being overrated.
-We posted each episode once a week leading up to camp.
-With the final video incorporating a couple shots at the actual camp, which we filmed the day before camp started and posted that day.
+The idea behind the video was that “Puppet Ian” (as he was affectionately called) is traveling down the road feeling pretty good about himself, but everyone he sees thinks he is overrated.
+We posted each episode once a week leading up to camp, with the final video incorporating a couple of shots at the actual camp, which we filmed the day before camp started and posted that day.
 Puppet Ian even found his way to the stage at camp.

 The Rules video for camp this year was a very obvious homage to Star Wars.
 Typically I work on the whole thing, but we thought we’d give some upperclassmen the chance to lead it.
 The students we used are big Star Wars fans, and had every intention of doing the video themselves, but I was brought in to help manage the production… 🙃

 The goal of these Rules videos is to tell the students at camp what the rules are.
-So taking the same rules we have each year and putting a new spin on them can be hard!
-So we came up with scenes from the films that could relate to the rules and wove them together.
-We initially thought it’d be a straight on recreation of an Episode of Star Wars, or a sub sequential Episode, but we went with the Ignite Story route, much like Solo: A Star Wars Story.
+So, taking the same rules we have each year and putting a new spin on them can be hard!
+We came up with scenes from the films that could relate to the rules and wove them together.
+We initially thought it would be a straight recreation of an episode of Star Wars, or a subsequent episode, but we went with the Ignite Story route, much like Solo: A Star Wars Story.
 We then brought in all the props we could, did some post production with scene extensions and movie shots and there we have it!
 We filmed most of the rules video in one day, bringing in some students to help with the project.

 - The Media Buff